FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/database-schema.md

 -- SECTION 5: USER QUEST PROGRESS & ACHIEVEMENTS
 -- ------------------------------------------

--- This table stores a summary of a user's progress on quests, providing a quick reference -- for the User Service without needing to constantly query the Quest Service.
 CREATE TABLE user_quest_progress (
     id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
     auth_user_id UUID NOT NULL REFERENCES user_profiles(auth_user_id) ON DELETE CASCADE,